 - Get help.
-You can schedule a free 20 minute Q&A session with me anytime.
-Here is the link to my schedule.
+You can schedule a Discovery Call with ME! .
 Getting reliable help from a FODMAP trained dietitian is essential as there is a tremendous amount of out-dated information on the internet.
-I offer nutrition counseling by video and phone across Canada.
-You can see my nutrition counselling packages on my website.

-- Download the Monash Low FODMAP App and the FODMAP Friendly app.
-The Monash University app contains an extensive list of high and low FODMAP foods.
-The FODMAP Friendly app is smaller but it has a helpful percentage rating system.
-Both are very helpful apps.
+- Download the Monash Low FODMAP App.
+The Monash app contains an extensive list of high and low FODMAP foods.

 - Make a list and shop – Write down all of the ingredients you need and head to the grocery store.